Aghiad97/SQL-Data-Warehouse-Project/README.md

 # Project Overview

+Project Overview

 Welcome!
-This project was my first end-to-end implementation of a modern data warehouse, completed as part of my course.
-I focused on setting up a robust, scalable system that covers everything from raw data ingestion right through to final reports.
+This project was the first end-to-end implementation of a modern data warehouse, completed as part of this course.
+Focus was placed on setting up a robust, scalable system that covers everything from raw data ingestion right through to final reports.

-Here's a breakdown of the core technical areas I implemented:
+Here's a breakdown of the core technical areas implemented:

 ### 1. Data Architecture: Medallion Framework

-I designed the entire warehouse around the Medallion Architecture.
+The entire warehouse was designed around the Medallion Architecture.
 This was crucial for ensuring data quality and organization.
 The flow is structured into three distinct layers:

 Bronze: This is the initial landing zone where data is kept raw, exactly as it comes from the source systems.